Hooks & Guards

 __call__ |

-Sync hook — called by _call_impl |
+Sync hook — called by the sync hook dispatcher |

 acall |

-Async hook — called by _acall_impl |
+Async hook — called by the async hook dispatcher |

 Hook Signatures